 It has a low light setting to save battery life and a flip down plastic filter that helps widen the beam.
 A red light option makes camping a bit more discreet.

-Currently making use of a combination of Anker twin solar panels (6W output) and EC Technology 22,400 mAh ‘power bank’ battery pack.
-It is not ideal but seems to work and provides enough juice to keep my iPod and iPhone/camera (often in power saving ‘airplane’ mode) happy.
+Earlier efforts utilising small solar panels to provide electric power were very disappointing bordering on useless for long periods.
+However I am currently using a combination of twin Anker twin solar panels (6W output) and EC Technology 22,400 mAh ‘power bank’ battery pack.
+It is not ideal but seems to work quite well and provides enough juice to keep my iPod and iPhone/camera (often in power saving ‘airplane’ mode) happy.